 Debt Settlement: Don't Get Fooled

-A few weeks ago I visited a local vocational school to talk to students about credit and to provide them with individual credit counseling assistance.
+A few weeks ago, I visited a local vocational school to talk to students about credit and to provide them with individual credit counseling assistance.
 One of the gentlemen, Steve, who stayed after to have an individual appointment, said he wanted to know what his credit looked like now that he was using a debt consolidation service.
-Steve is a single, 32 year old.
-He has worked in the construction trade all of his life, but was a casualty of the housing crisis and is now unemployed.
+Steve is a single 32-year-old.
+He has worked in the construction trade all of his life but was a casualty of the housing crisis and is now unemployed.

-I asked him how long he had been using the service and he said it was about six months.
+I asked him how long he had been using the service, and he said it was about six months.
 He said his payments on the debt consolidation program were half of what he had been paying previously.
 A red flag immediately went up for me.

 We pulled his credit report and could see the damage right away.
-Until, roughly, five months ago Steve had a perfect payment history.
+Until roughly five months ago, Steve had a perfect payment history.
 There were no late payment marks on the report prior to that time.
 After that point, accounts showed a history of 30, 60, and 90-day late payments.
 The creditors were not receiving any money.
 Steve had unwittingly signed up for a debt settlement plan through a debt settlement company.
 It was not debt consolidation or even debt management.

 The debt settlement company is holding on to your money, so no money is getting to your creditors.
-This can result in a severely damaged credit report, creditors suing you in order to try and secure payment, and additional fees and interest being added to your account.
+This can result in a severely damaged credit report, creditors suing you to secure payment, and additional fees and interest being added to your account.
 In fact, many people who do not realize they have entered into a debt settlement agreement only find out when they receive notice that they are being sued.

-So how do you know the difference between debt settlement, debt consolidation and debt management?
+So how do you know the difference between debt settlement, debt consolidation, and debt management?
 You have to ask the right questions.